Dots Dots

 Net zero target

 Addressing the climate crisis requires scaling existing solutions, while investing in innovation to develop additional solutions, enabling multiple pathways to reach global net zero emissions.
-The US has established an economy-wide target of reducing its net greenhouse gas emissions by 50-52% below 2005 levels, by 2030.
+The US currently has established an economy-wide target of reducing its net greenhouse gas emissions by 50-52% below 2005 levels, by 2030.
 US climate policies and regulations demonstrate its commitment to the creation of quality work and jobs as an integral part of its efforts to combat climate change.

 deb28ee545ce4a8fa1c488757a6c2d8e